Humanities Innovation Challenge Competition

 Eligibility and process

 Teams or individuals can apply as long as at least one team member comes from a department which focusses on a Humanities discipline.
 Entrants need not be researchers, they can be students or support staff as well.
 Entries can therefore come from either the Humanities or Social Sciences Divisions.
-If in doubt for eligibility, do contact us on the email address below.
+If in doubt for eligibility, do contact us at the email address below.
 Entries containing already incorporated companies will not be considered.